matheus-fsc/TSLootChest/README.md

 ### Additional Information

 - The purpose of the commands is primarily for cases where the plugin is implemented in an existing world with pre-existing chests.
 In such cases, the log is activated to capture the chest coordinates by interacting with it using the right-click and then adding it with `/addchest` to make it a player chest.
 This step is necessary as the plugin cannot automatically identify player chests unless they are added to the database.
+To assist players in checking the coordinates, they can use the `/togglelogchest` command to enable logging and interact with the chest to view the coordinates, then add it as a player chest with `/addchest` using the displayed coordinates.
 - The plugin logs key events, such as placing and removing chests, providing traceability for player actions.
 - Since Terraria already prevents multiple players from accessing a chest at the same time, this plugin enhances that functionality by storing individual loot for each player to prevent conflicts and duplications.